 Assessing the Colts’ backup QB situation if Andrew Luck is injured and misses time.

 When the Jets traded for Tim Tebow, it meant the recently added Drew Stanton became expendable.
-New York pledged to move Stanton to a better situation, and Indianapolis traded for him.
-He hardly has the kind of experience you’d like in a veteran who needs to be ready to step in without the benefit of a lot of practice reps, which you want going to the No. 1 pick in the draft.
-Stanton has played in 12 games, throwing nine interceptions and five touchdowns while completing under 56 percent of his passes.
-The other option is Chandler Harnish, but it’s hard to imagine the seventh-rounder won’t be either a third-stringer or a practice-squader.
+New York pledged to move Stanton to a better situation and Indianapolis traded for him.
+He’s hardly got the kind of experience you’d like in a veteran who needs to be ready to step in without the benefit of a lot of practice reps, which you want going to the No. 1 pick in the draft.
+Stanton’s played in 12 games, throwing nine interceptions and five touchdowns while completing under 56 percent of his passes.
+The other option is Chandler Harnish, but it’s hard to imagine the seventh-rounder won’t be either a third-stringer or a practice squader.

-Confidence rating (out of 100) if Luck is out for extended period: 15.
+Confidence rating (out of 100) if Luck out for extended period: 15.